-I’m smitten with this amazing little kitchen gadget called the “spiralizer.”
+I’m smitten with this amazing little kitchen gadget called the “Spiralizer.”
 Why?
 Because it’s an easy, delicious and nutritious way add more wholesome veggies to your family’s plate!
-Plus, these scrumptious little “zoodles” make a healthy grain-free replacement for pasta whether your GF or not.
+Plus, these scrumptious little “zoodles” make a healthy grain-free replacement for pasta whether you plan to Join Us for the Whole30 or not.

 In fact, in far less time than it takes to boil water and cook pasta, you can spiralize a whole bunch of zucchini noodles, and other delicious veggie noodles, such as butternut squash, sweet potatoes, beets, cucumbers and more.